Nexfinity/CakeyBot-Wiki/en/feature/afk-messages.md

 You are able to remove your own AFK message by typing the `/unafk` command.

-Server moderators with **Manage Server** can also remove AFK statuses from the web dashboard and see a list of all currently applied AFK messages.
+Server moderators with **Manage Server** (or a user/role granted [Dashboard Access](/en/core/dashboard-access)) can also remove AFK statuses from the web dashboard and see a list of all currently applied AFK messages.

 # Configuration